Undergraduate Courses - 200-Level Courses

 - ENG 280: Introduction to Film

-Prerequisite: ENG 101 (strongly recommended) and by permission only.
+Prerequisite: ENG 101 strongly recommended.
 Satisfies the general education Artistic & Creative Expression and Writing Intensive requirements.

 Offers students experience in writing in three major forms: autobiographical narrative, fiction, and poetry.